ranjeetkulkarni/CiboGenie/README.md

     - Special Health Considerations
 3. *Add Your Location*: Input your location (city or area) to find the nearest shops where you can purchase the food item.
 4. *Explore Further*: Browse through recommendations for better alternatives and dietary tips.

 ---

+### **Customizable Token Limit**
+- The token limit for the RAG pipeline is set at **3000 tokens** by default.
+This value can be adjusted by the user to optimize performance based on their specific use case or application.
+    - To adjust the token limit, you can modify the `max_tokens` parameter in the configuration file or directly in the pipeline settings in the application code.

+---